skellis46/embodied-camera/embodied-camera-application-proposal.md

     + understanding through doing (citation/evidence/precedent)
     + what we 'know' through dance practices (ie what dance understand might bring to the project)

-"somehow turn up outside the bounds of what was conceivable."[Foster, in @kolcio_somatic_2005 p.121]

 _RQ1 Feeling:_

 - ethnographic interviews and analysis with four dancers/movement experts exploring their felt experiences of using smartphones
 - literature analysis

-_RQ2 Limits and affordances:_
+_RQ2 Limits and adaptation:_

 - artistic research (practice-research) fieldwork
 - auto-ethnographic reflections/analysis of the fieldwork experiments
 - audio-visual documentation

-_RQ3 Adaptation and generation:_
+_RQ3 Senses and communication:_

-- artistic research (practice-research) fieldwork
-- auto-ethnographic reflections/analysis of the fieldwork experiments
-- audio-visual documentation

-_RQ4 Non-visual senses:_

 - survey and analysis of cross-disciplinary scholarship
 - artistic research (practice-research) fieldwork
 - auto-ethnographic reflections/analysis of the fieldwork experiments
 - audio-visual documentation

 ### publication of results

-_notes:_

-- develop range of public facing (including non-traditional) research outputs
-- develop various writing practices (blog posting and traditional scholarship) that share key (emergent) ideas and communicate research understandings
-- something about aesthetic, process-orientated (through creative practice), experiential and ethnographic
+The results of _Moving Camera Bodies_ will be published through traditional and non-traditional methods, and will be entirely Open Access:

-1. scholarly article that shares and juxtaposes key themes from qualitative interviews with key ideas from previous scholarship about relationship between smartphones and our bodies (_RQ1 feeling_)
+1. Scholarly journal article that shares and juxtaposes key themes from qualitative interviews with key ideas from previous scholarship about relationship between smartphones, attention, movement and senses (_RQ1 feeling_).

+2. Interview transcriptions will be openly accessible through project website (_RQ1 feeling_).

-2. annotated video lexicon of body gestures, movements and actions that are limited or afforded by the smartphone and its camera.
-This collection will be recorded, transcribed, organised and uploaded to project website (_RQ2 Limits and affordances_)
+3. Annotated video lexicon of body gestures, movements and actions that are limited or afforded by the smartphone and its camera.
+This collection will be recorded, transcribed, organised and uploaded to project website (_RQ2 Limits and adaptation_).

-3. audio-visual document of body-based practices or activities that question, expand and transform our conventional corporeal relationship to the smartphone.
-The practices will be recorded, transcribed, organised and uploaded to the project website (_RQ3 Adaptation and generation_)
-4. experimental film or "screendance" developed from practices in _RQ2_ and _RQ3_
-5. video essay that examines the non-visual and visual binary central to the body-smartphone paradox (_RQ4 Non-visual senses_)) -- what we see, what we feel in our bodies. visual perception. felt sensation.
-6. project website, project blog (_RQ1-4_)
+4. Audio-visual document of alternative sensory and communicative possibilities for the body-smartphone (_RQ3 Senses and communication_).

+5. Video essay that examines the expanded corporeal and sensate possibilities of human-smartphone experiences as revealed through the research (_RQ2-3_).

+6. Project website and blog designed to share key ideas and communicate research understandings as they emerge (_RQ1-3_).

 ### references